neongreen/artyom.me/index.md

 # Read my blog

 Most of my posts are here now: [blog.artyom.me](https://blog.artyom.me).
+There is also an email newsletter: <https://getrevue.co/profile/artyom>.

 # If you want to hire me